praveenraghuvanshi1512/Learning/Interview/Interview Notes.md

     4. **Message Throttling:** Generally happens when there is an issue in processing a message by the server and client keeps on sending the messages.
 The messages gets accumulated in the messaging queue.
 It might be due to service unavailable or a bug in processing the message by the service

+    5. Latency increases whenever there is a throttling.

-    5. A tool to monitor the DLQ and send an email beyond a threshold.
+    6. A tool to monitor the DLQ and send an email beyond a threshold.

+    7.